 Once the roast is done, remove it from the oven and tent it with aluminum foil for at least 15 minutes.
 This will allow the meat juices to stabilize.

-Pour the meat juices from the roast and any browned bits into a skillet.
+Pour the meat drippings from the roast and any browned bits from the bottom of the roasting pan into a skillet or medium sauce pan.
 Place this on the stovetop on medium heat and then add the chopped onion.

 Cook the onion until it is translucent which takes around 4 minutes.
 Then add the cornstarch to the beef broth and stir to dissolve.

 Pour the broth into the skillet along with the thyme and bring this to a boil.
 Simmer for 5 minutes to allow the flavors to develop.
 Taste and add salt and pepper as desired.

 Pour the mixture through a fine-mesh strainer into a suitable container.
 Serve it right away or store it in your refrigerator until used.
 Just reheat it in your microwave.

 Now that we have our beef au jus, we need to make a sandwich.
 You can make French Dip Sandwiches which are made with sturdy bread with shaved roast beef with a bowl of aju sauce on the side.

 Or, make a Philly Cheesesteak Sandwich.
 These are generally ribeye steak or beef top round on hoagie rolls with cheese melted on top.
 The most popular cheeses for this are American cheese, provolone, and Cheez Whiz.
 Swiss cheese would be good too but would not be what you will find in Philly.